✓ Updated May 2026

 What is Dubai, United Arab Emirates famous for?

-Ready to book Dubai, United Arab Emirates?
+When you're ready to book Dubai, United Arab Emirates

 Compare prices across top travel sites to find the best deal.